kubernetes/minikube/site/content/en/docs/commands/delete.md

 ---
 title: "delete"
 description: >
-  Deletes a local kubernetes cluster
+  Deletes a local Kubernetes cluster
 ---

 ## minikube delete

-Deletes a local kubernetes cluster
+Deletes a local Kubernetes cluster

 ### Synopsis

-Deletes a local kubernetes cluster.
+Deletes a local Kubernetes cluster.
 This command deletes the VM, and removes all associated files.

 ```